David Arthur Kingman

 The good and the bad

 With a very poor career on-base percentage of only .302, it is often said that Kingman did little else but strike out or hit home runs.
 As a young third baseman, he made many errors but he had good range, and his arm was strong (he had been a pitcher in college for a while).
-As a hitter, although his lifetime batting average was .236, he hit as high as .288, in 1979, while leading the league in home runs (48), slugging (.613) and OPS (.956).
-At the end of his career he ranked 6th all time in home run percentage.
-In his first full season with the San Francisco Giants, the lanky slugger stole 16 bases in 22 tries.
+As a hitter, although his lifetime batting average was .236, he hit as high as .288 in 1979, while leading the league in home runs (48), slugging (.613) and OPS (.956).
+At the end of his career, he ranked 6th all time in home run percentage.
+In his first full season with the San Francisco Giants in 1972, the lanky slugger stole 16 bases in 22 tries.
 While never anywhere close to being an MVP, he was voted Comeback Player of the Year in 1984.